CiaranOMara/Contributing/docs/src/code_style.md

 * Indent with 4 spaces.

+* When returning values from a function, use an explicit `return` statement.
+Be aware that functions in julia return the the result of the last statement in the function.

 * Type names are camel case, with the first letter capitalized.
 E.g. `SomeVeryUsefulType`.

 * Module names are also camel case.